Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 - Lie on your back with your arms straight behind you and legs straight in front of you.

-- Keeping your abdominal muscles tight, lift your legs off the floor and bend your knees in front of you so your feet are facing forward and thighs are in line with your hips.
+- Keeping your abdominal muscles tight, lift your legs off the floor and bend your knees in front of you so your feet are facing forward and your thighs are in line with your hips.
 That’s the start.

 - Inhale and raise your upper torso and arms off the floor (until you feel the contraction in your abs) while keeping your lower back entirely on the floor.